Station Name: ALEXANDRA DOCK

 hoto by Bevan Price

-Looking east from a similar vantage point as used for the 1930s picture in 1990.
-At this time the goods station was still extant although it was very infrequently used.
+Looking east at Alexandra Dock station in 1990. the passenger station had been to the right.
+At this time the goods station was still infrequently used.
 The lines leading into the goods station can be seen on the left of the picture.
 The line running through the centre of the picture gave access to the dock estate.
 It was heavily used in 1990 and remains so today.

 P